Liver cancer

 How Elfcare can help

-Curious about your liver function and metabolism?
-Elfcare’s blood tests help you understand what’s happening inside your body early, so you can act with confidence and care.
+Used together, the MRI and blood panel give a thorough picture of both the structural state of the liver and its functional health, helping you understand what’s happening inside your body early, so you can act with confidence and care.

 Summary

-Liver cancer is often silent in its early stages, but your body offers clues through subtle symptoms and blood changes.
+Liver cancer develops silently, most often against a background of chronic liver disease, and is rarely detected through symptoms alone.
 Regular testing brings those clues to light, helping you maintain balance and vitality.

 Reviewed by: Specialist doctors from the quality team at Elfcare